 I ordered a couple of pairs from Burt’s Bees Baby and I absolutely love them.
 They’re 100% organic cotton, and so soft and snuggly.
 And there’s nothing I love more than her little bare feet sticking out the bottom.
 I got this gray thermal coverall with crochet insets too, and it’s just ridiculously darling.

-In fact, she’s just so darn cute in them, that it’s not hard for her to convince me to read her an extra book or three before bed (and then when she asks to take them to bed with her, my librarian heart just about bursts).
+In fact, she’s just so darn cute in them, that it’s not hard for her to convince me to read her an extra of her board books or three before bed (and then when she asks to take them to bed with her, my librarian heart just about bursts).

-Here are some of my favorite board books for this age (for reference, Star turns 18 months this week):
+Here are some of the best board books for this age (for reference, Star turns 18 months this week):